tschutter/cctools/README.rst

     username: cctools
     password: super!secret

-I strongly suggest that you create a cctools limited user in CoreCommerce that only has access to Products/Categories.
+It is strongly suggested that you create a cctools limited user in CoreCommerce that only has access to Products/Categories.

 Notes